JulienMousset/Wolf3d/README.md

 Execute the program with the map of your choice like this : `./wolf3d maps/level_1`

-You can create your own map or play one of our own three levels.
+You can create your own map or play with one of our own three levels that are in the `maps` folder.

 Press `H` to print the controls inside the program.